HewlettPackard/chef-provisioning-oneview/README.md

 - Your OneView, Insight Controll Server Provisioning(ICSP), and Chef server must be trusted by your certificate stores.
 See [examples/ssl_issues.md](examples/ssl_issues.md) for more info on how to do this.
 - Your OneView and ICSP servers must be set up beforehand.
 Unfortunately, this driver doesn't do that for you too.

+Note: ICSP is no longer required, so if you don't want to use it, you can leave those config options from your knife.rb.

 # Usage